-Realme seperated from its parent company, Oppo, in May 2018 and launched their first phone Realme 1 which was succeeded by the Realme 2, and now the company has expanded its operations to Pakistan with their most recent Realme 2 Pro being the first phone in Pakistan.
+Realme separated from its parent company, Oppo, in May 2018 and launched their first phone Realme 1 which was succeeded by the Realme 2, and now the company has expanded its operations to Pakistan with their most recent Realme 2 Pro being the first phone in Pakistan.

-Thankfully, we got our hands before the official launch of the device in Pakistan and after spending a fair amount of time with the phone, we can finally give you our verdict about the handset so let’s dive into the in-depth review of Realme 2 Pro
+Thankfully, we got our hands before the official launch of the device in Pakistan and after spending a fair amount of time with the phone, we can finally give you our verdict about the handset so let’s dive into the in-depth review of Realme 2 Pro.

 The design of the device has a clear influence of Oppo phones which can be seen from the choice of material to the ergonomics of the device.
 Though it’s not a bad thing because Oppo F9 was clearly evident of the great design choice from Oppo.

 The good thing is that it doesn’t add unnecessary shimmer and glimmer to the design instead keeps it clean and simple.
 The bad thing is, well obviously the polycarbonate body which is although well covered by the polished back, still, it’s a plastic body.

 The power key rest on the right side of the phone and the left side hosts the volume key and the triple-slot SIM tray that uses two SIM cards and a memory card simultaneously.